 Knowledge is empowering.
 Get as much information about ALS and caregiving as you can.
 The more you know, the better prepared you will be in proving care and support.
 Ask friends and relatives to help gather information and resources.
 Become an advocate for your loved one and for yourself.

 Know You Are More Than a Caregiver

 In becoming a caregiver, some people experience a loss of the roles and relationships they had with their loved one before the illness.
-It is easy to see yourself as more a caregiver than wife/husband/parent or child.
+It is easy to see yourself as more of a caregiver than wife, husband, parent or child.
 Identify ways to keep your personal and family roles and relationships alive.
 Talk about family events and news about children and grandchildren.
 Look at family photos together.
 Change the daily routines periodically like adding candles to the dinner table or putting on your favorite music.
 Making the effort to retain the relationship you have had with your loved one - aside from your role as caregiver will help you in coping with the multitude of changes family caregiving poses.